 Professor Brian Jacobs (Warwick) – Local government in London and the role of the London Mayor

-Professor Jonathan Davies (De Montfort University) – Local government reforms in the East Midlands, particularly Leicester
+Professor Jonathan Davies (De Montfort University) – Austerity Governance and Local government reforms in the East Midlands, particularly Leicester

 Professor Jim Chandler (Sheffield Hallam University) – Current English local government reform in historical context.